The Bachelor of Science in Engineering Science

 - Fulfilling the Latin Honors distribution requirements

-- Fulfilling the requirements for another major or minor within Division I (humanities) or Division II (social sciences and history)
+- Fulfilling the requirements for another major or minor exclusively within Division I (humanities) and/or Division II (social sciences and history)

-- Submitting a proposal to fulfill the requirements for a minor outside of Division I or II where a minimum of 5 proposed courses have a Smith College Latin honors distribution coding other than or in addition to N (natural science) and M (mathematics and analytical philosophy), for consideration and approval by the engineering program
+- Submitting a proposal to fulfill the requirements for a minor that is not exclusively within Division I and/or II where a minimum of 5 proposed courses have a Smith College Latin honors distribution coding other than or in addition to N (natural science) and M (mathematics and analytical philosophy), for consideration and approval by the engineering program

 - Submitting a cogent proposal describing an alternative approach (e.g., a concentration) including all courses the student will take to acquire curricular breadth, for consideration and approval by the engineering faculty in exceptional circumstances